 You have to access the GARMIN/TEXT path, where you will find all these files.

-Logically, the one we are interested in is the file SPANISH.LNG.
-Open it with a text editor and look for the following (without the quotes): "Configu..."
-You will find two words, which are the ones we must correct.
+Logically, the one we are interested in is the SPANISH.LNG file.
+Open it with a text editor and search for the following (without the quotation marks): "Configu?".
+You will find two words, which are the ones we need to correct.

 Fixed!
 If you want to save the whole process, here is the corrected file.
 You just have to replace it in the same path as the original.
 Make a previous copy of the version you have, in case there were any changes between different versions since I write this entry until you correct it.
 Click here to download.